gannaraputeja/CMPE202-AirportApplication/Documentation/Project Journal/ProjectJournal.md

 #### Dasaradh Gutta

 <li>What tasks did I work on / complete? - Set up the frontend working environment using ReactJS and pushed the changes to the github main branch.
-Also setup the NodeJS backend working environment and pushed the hanges to github.</li>
+Also setup the NodeJS backend working environment and pushed the changes to github.</li>
 <li>What am I planning to work on next? - Design the architecture diagram of our application</li>
 <li>What tasks are blocked waiting on another team member? - No Blockers</li>